mahuntington/panpsychism/unit_01/w02d04/homework/memory_starter/README.md

 # Memory!

-Today we are going to build the game Memory.
-Write all your code in app.js, but look at index.html to get your bearings.
+Tonight you are going to build the game called: [Memory](https://en.wikipedia.org/wiki/Concentration_(game)).
+We have provided you with a few starter files.
+You will look at the `index.html` to set up your physical board and cards, but write the code in your `app.js` file to get your game to work.

+Take it one step at a time.
+Follow these instructions to help get you going.

 ### You will need